canax/docker/doc/anax-dev/README-short.txt

-Default installation to run an Anax website with PHP and Apache.
+Docker images for running, testing and developing Anax, Anax modules and Anax sites.